This is Gary's story, my story.

 The desire for color led me to art school at the Minneapolis College of Art and Design.

-In Minneapolis I not only learned to color outside the lines; I learned to paint without lines at all.
+In Minneapolis I not only learned to color outside the lines; I learned to paint with no lines at all.
 In fact, the school rewarded me for my lack of lines with a Bachelor of Fine Arts degree.

 It was then that Gary's story took another of it numerous turns.
 I returned to technical illustration until I could figure out what I wanted to be when I grew up.

-This gig as a commercial illustrator lasted for eighteen years, starting in Minneapolis, then move to Chicago and finally the Seattle area.
+This gig as a commercial illustrator lasted for eighteen years, starting in Minneapolis, then in Chicago and finally the Seattle area.